 This field contains the fully-qualified target directory for the command.
 Format of the target directory is similar to the current working directory name format.
 The following examples show representative values that would be passed to the exit for certain actions or requests made by a client user.

 For user login:

-: PASS
+FTP command : PASS

-: -
+Working Directory : -

-:
+Command args :

-: DSK TERI.191
+Target Directory : DSK TERI.191

 For a CD to a BFS directory request: